koluch/esbuild-plugin-sass/README.md

 Supported options:

-- `rootDir` - folder to resolve pathes against
+- `rootDir` - folder to resolve patches against

 - `customSassOptions` - options object passed to `sass` [render](https://sass-lang.com/documentation/js-api#render) function, except `file` option, which is overriden by plugin for each processed file